dpc10ster/RJafroc/cran-comments.md

 ## Other platform portability
 1. CRAN compatibility was tested using `rhub::check_for_cran()`: This yielded 2 NOTES:
 1. The first note is that I am the maintainer, which I attest is true.
-2. The second note states:
+1. The second note states (for Windows Server 2008 R2 SP1, R-devel, 32/64 bit):
 Found the following files/directories:
      'RJafroc-Ex_i386.Rout' 'RJafroc-Ex_x64.Rout' 'examples_i386'
      'examples_x64'
 I have checked the installation directory carefully, and I believe the above files are absent.
+Moreover, the checks performed on this platform using `rhub::check(platform = "windows-x86_64-devel")` passed, see below.
 1. Additionally, the checks cited possibly misspelled words in DESCRIPTION file, all of which are false positives.

 ## Further checks were conducted across all platforms implemented in `rhub::platforms()`

 ### `debian-clang-devel`:
   Debian Linux, R-devel, clang, ISO-8859-15 locale: This failed with following message: Error in loadNamespace(name) : there is no package called 'BiocManager'.
 My namespace does not contain `BiocManager`.

 ### `debian-gcc-devel`:
-  Debian Linux, R-devel, GCC: Generated 0 errors, 0 warnings and 3 NOTES.
+  Debian Linux, R-devel, GCC: Generated 0 errors, 0 warnings and 0 notes.
-1. The first note is that I am the maintainer, which I attest is true.

-1. Examples with CPU (user + system) or elapsed time > 5s
-                                         user system elapsed
-  `SsSampleSizeKGivenJ`                   5.096  0.040  14.656
-  `PlotEmpiricalOperatingCharacteristics` 2.448  0.012   6.607
-  `UtilPseudoValues`                      2.340  0.020   6.030
-  `Df2RJafrocDataset`                     2.076  0.048   6.090
-  `PlotRsmOperatingCharacteristics`       1.528  0.016   5.080
-I could remove these examples, but since they are not occurring on OSX and Windows, I am reluctant to do so.
-Also, the `SsSampleSizeKGivenJ` examples are among the least understood and most useful parts of the software and by their very nature involve somewhat larger datasets (Toy datasets would not work).
-I hope to be given some latitude.

 ### `debian-gcc-devel-nold`:
   Debian Linux, R-devel, GCC, no long double: OK.

 ### `debian-gcc-patched`:
-  Debian Linux, R-patched, GCC:  Generated 0 errors, 0 warnings and 2 NOTES.
+  Debian Linux, R-patched, GCC:  OK.
-1. A note is that I am the maintainer, which is true.
-2. A NOTE stating: checking examples ...
-NOTE
-  Examples with CPU or elapsed time > 5s
-                                         user system elapsed
-  `SsSampleSizeKGivenJ`                   2.512  0.008   6.265
-  `PlotEmpiricalOperatingCharacteristics` 2.232  0.020   5.311

-Response is identical to that for a similar NOTE above, namely I could remove these examples, but since they are not occurring on OSX and Windows, I am reluctant to do so.
-Also, the `SsSampleSizeKGivenJ` examples are among the least understood and most useful parts of the software and by their very nature involve somewhat larger datasets (Toy datasets would not work).
-I hope to be given some latitude.

 ### `debian-gcc-release`:
   Debian Linux, R-release, GCC: Generated 0 errors, 0 warnings and 1 NOTE.
 1. The first note is that I am the maintainer, which is true.